cypress-io/cypress-documentation/content/guides/getting-started/styling-components.md

 you haven't rendered the component hierarchy surrounding your component.

 TO solve issues like these, people review the Custom Commands and Wrappers

+---

+To first explain why it's not right, you first have to explain what production-like even means.

+So we have this before & after up, and now our job is to step through the component under test and try to figure out where the differences between Production and Test are.

+Sometimes these are as simple as colors or fonts not lining up.
+Other times, the entire component or sections of it may not compile.

+The reason this doesn't look right is because:

+1. My browser supports dark mode
+2. The <App> component provides its own styles